2026 Paint Color Trends (& 2025 Colors That Are Still Kickin’ It)

 Remember, paint and furniture brands make the big bucks getting you to try ‘this year’s hottest trends’.
 I, on the other hand, make the medium bucks trying to convince you to use what you have and update as needed.

 For example, apparently pastels are coming in hot – FAT CHANCE!
-Not only do I not get ANY Online Color Consulting clients asking for pastels, most interior finishes don’t suit them – they’re more of a ‘coordinating/designing your home from scratch‘ kinda color choice.
+Not only do I not get ANY Online Color Consulting clients asking for pastels, but most interior finishes also don’t suit them – they’re more of a ‘coordinating/designing your home from scratch‘ kinda color choice.

 Remember, paint companies base a lot of their forecasts on the ‘high-design’ world, which offers a whole lotta ‘big whoopy ding’ to the average homeowner.
 This means that many of their color ideas don’t relate.
 So, just because the ‘design world’ says something is gone or ‘in style’, doesn’t mean the average homeowner agrees or follows suit.